Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Introduction

 To summarize, our major contributions are three-fold: \begin{itemize} \item We construct the ELE-40K dataset, a large-scale benchmark with 44,094 annotated image-mask pairs for real-world power transmission corridor hazard segmentation. \item We propose the ELE-SAM model, advancing SAM for the PTCHS task.
 We design two customized modules, the Context-Aware Prompt Adapter for more distinctive prompt tokens, and the High-Fidelity Mask Decoder for segmentation with high-fidelity details. \item Extensive experiments demonstrate the superior performance of ELE-SAM.
 Moreover, we also validate the effectiveness of our method on high-quality generic object segmentation, with average 2.9\% mIoU and 3.8\% mBIoU improvements over the leading method. \end{itemize}

 The paper is organized as follows: a brief review of related works is presented in Sec.~\ref{sec: related work}.
 The proposed method and dataset are illustrated in Sec.~\ref{sec: method}.
 Extensive experiments are reported in Sec.~\ref{sec: exp}.
+Some limitations are discussed in Sec.~\ref{sec: limitation}.
 The paper finally concludes in Sec.~\ref{sec: conclusion}.